scriptrdotio/howto/data/view_data.md

-# Can I view the data that I have persisted?
+# How do I view the data that I have persisted?

-Yes,

 - From the scripr.io [workspace](https://www.scriptr.io/workspace), click on **Tools** in the toolbar then select **Data Explorer**